Podcasts & RSS Feeds

 Hansi Lo Wang

-Hansi Lo Wang is a reporter covering race, ethnicity, and culture for NPR's new Code Switch team.
+Hansi Lo Wang is a reporter covering race, ethnicity and culture for NPR's Code Switch team.
+In early 2015, he will move to NPR's New York bureau to cover the Northeast as a National Desk reporter.

-He graduated with a bachelor's degree in political science from Swarthmore College.
-As a student, he hosted, produced, and reported for a weekly, student-run program on the wars in Iraq and Afghanistan.
-He is a native Chinese speaker of both Mandarin and Cantonese dialects.
+Currently based in Washington, D.C., Wang was born in Philadelphia, where his first job was to find and furnish apartments for newly-arrived refugees.
+He graduated from Swarthmore College with a bachelor's degree in political science.
+As a student, he hosted, produced, and reported for a weekly radio program on the wars in Iraq and Afghanistan.